The Stochastic Arrival Problem: -hardness of -Arrival-Quant

 Secondly we can show that under the ``agreement strategy'', where the player agrees with the initial assignment in the ``agreement'' and ``verification'' phases, the play reaches $\mathit{target}$ when $V$ satisfies $\varphi$, and by the above we can never reach $\mathit{target}$ otherwise.
 Thus this strategy is optimal for the player in the ``agreement'' and ``verification'' phases.

 We then show our value is the maximum over strategies for the ``assignment'' phase.
 In this phase we can consider the player and nature playing a game on a binary tree, where the leaves are possible valuations $V:[n]\to\{T,F\}$ and we call a leaf accepting if it's a valuation satisfying $\varphi$.
-At the root the player makes the choice between $V(1)=T$ and $V(1)=F$.
-On the next level nature randomises between $V(2)=T$ or $V(2)=F$.
+At the root, the player makes the choice between $V(1)=T$ and $V(1)=F$.
+On the next level, nature randomises between $V(2)=T$ or $V(2)=F$.
 The player then chooses between $V(3)=T$ or $V(3)=F$, etc...
-At each stage the player knows the past decisions and maximises their choice with the aim that they reach an accepting leaf, which gives exactly \Cref{eq:val-gf-ssat}. \end{proof}
+At each stage, the player knows the past decisions and maximises their choice with the aim that they reach an accepting leaf, which gives exactly \Cref{sa:eq:val-gf-ssat}. \end{proof} \begin{proof} We note that given a formula $\varphi$ we can easily compute the values $a_i = | \{ l \in \{1,\ldots,m\} : x_i \in C_l \} |$ and $b_i = | \{ l \in \{1, \ldots, m\} : \neg x_i \in C_l \} |$, by a single loop over the $m$ clauses, and we can compute $D=\max \bigcup_i \{a_i,b_i\}$.
+We trivially have that $D\leq m$, as without loss of generality we may assume each variable appears at most once in each clause of the 3CNF formula.
+We can bound the size of the created instance by polynomials in $m$ and $n$ as follows: